eliskasieglova/globes/README.md

 map_frame.setAnchor = "CENTER_POINT"
 ```

 Then comes the finishing touches of the given map frame (we are still working face by face).
 If ```display == True```, the parallels and meridians will be visualized on the globe.
 For that it is necessary to set the symbology of these layers.
 The color is set to slightly transparent black with the width 1.
+If ```display == False``` alpha is turned to 0 making all the layers invisible.

 ```
 layer1 = new_map.listLayers('meridians')[0]